 - Do you notice conflicts in your beliefs?

 Once you’ve completed the exercises here, read “Should You Change Your Beliefs?”
 There, we’ll explore the impact this new knowledge can have on your executive career.
-Alternatively, if you are a bona fide senior executive and want to talk about your findings ASAP, click the button below to schedule a call.
-I will be happy to give you a few complimentary coaching sessions to try me out.
+Alternatively, if you are a bona fide senior executive and want to talk about your findings ASAP, click the link to schedule THE FIRST of 3 complimentary sessions.
+We will issue you with a Gift Certificate.

 I don’t believe that you would have come this far as an executive if you were not serious about taking your game to the next level.
 Is that true?